How to Choose a Good Programming Font for EditPad and Other Text Editors

 Envy Code R

 Envy Code R was created by Damian Guard, who makes it available as a free download on his blog.
-The download actually includes two sets of fonts, one of which is labeled "VS" for "Visual Studio".
-I didn't try the VS variant, but the unlabeled variant works great with EditPad.
+The download actually includes two sets of fonts, one of which is labeled “VS” for “Visual Studio”.
+The unlabeled variant works great with EditPad.

-Envy Code R is a perfectly monospaced TrueType font, designed for ClearType, with clearly distinguishable characters, and a wide repertoire of accented characters.
+Envy Code R is a perfectly monospaced TrueType font, designed for ClearType.
+It supports many accented letters.
 Other alphabets are not supported.
 It does support the most common box drawing symbols.
 Characters are widely spaced, resulting in smaller characters for a given font size.
 Envy Code R is lighter than the other fonts on this page.

 |Using the Envy Code R font in EditPad Pro|

-EditPad Pro 7 introduces a new "text layout" system for configuring how EditPad Pro displays your text.
+EditPad 7 introduced a new “text layout” system for configuring how EditPad displays your text.
 With the right set of options, you can make your text look just the way you like it, even with an imperfect font.

 For full control, select Options|Text Layout|Configure Text Layout in the menu.
 The configuration screen shown to the right appears.
 The “text layout and direction” group has the options relevant to this discussion.
 The “left-to-right” layout uses the “left-to-right only” option.
 The two monospaced layouts use the “monospaced left-to-right only” option.
 When you choose this option, the “ASCII characters with full ideographic width” checkbox determines whether ASCII characters are displayed normally or whether they’re stretched to be as wide as ideographs.